 The AWFCG is responsible to review and update, as warranted, the Alaska Interagency Wildland Fire Management Plan (AIWFMP).
-That plan and its appendices are available at http://fire.ak.blm.gov/administration/awfcg.php?folder=Alaska%20Interagency%20Wildland%20Fire %20Management%20Plan&content=d:\content\admin\awfcg\C.%20Documents
+That plan and its appendices are available in the Alaska Agency Administrator's Guide at:

+https://fire.ak.blm.gov/administration/aaguide.php (in Appendix B of the guide).